Wildfire Protection — Frequently Asked Questions

 What happens after the assessment?

 After your free wildfire home hardening assessment, you'll receive a personalized report outlining every vulnerability we identified, prioritized by risk level.
-The report includes specific product and installation recommendations, a efensible space maintenance plan, and documentation you can share directly with your insurance provider.
+The report includes specific product and installation recommendations, a defensible space maintenance plan, and documentation you can share directly with your insurance provider.

 Is there any obligation to buy after the free visit?